 In the Middle Ages, the Imperial Castle in Nuremberg used to be one of the most critical fortified palaces of the Rome Empire, as a result, the castle is currently one of the most famous landmarks in the city.

-What to see: Admire beautiful views of the old city, go to Double Chapel and Palas to see the most essential section of the Imperial Palace and finally visit the exhibition “Emperor-Empire-City” to get to know better about history of the castle.
-Additionally, you can find here information about Holy Roman Empire of the German Nation and role of Nuremberg in its history.
+What to see: Admire beautiful views of the old city, go to Double Chapel and Palas to see the most essential section of the Imperial Palace and finally visit the exhibition “Emperor-Empire-City” to get to know better about the history of the castle.
+Additionally, you can find here information about the Holy Roman Empire of the German Nation and the role of Nuremberg in its history.
 Fans of medieval ages will be delighted seeing the exhibition in the Imperial Castle Museum.

 Old Town Nuremberg